Date: 26 May 2021

 How can I unsubscribe from marketing communications?

-We love keeping you up-to-date by email about our latest products, services, offers and events, but if you decide that you don’t want to receive these communications at any point, you can unsubscribe as follows:
+We love keeping you up-to-date by email and by SMS about our latest products, services, offers and events, but if you decide that you don’t want to receive these communications at any point, you can unsubscribe as follows:

 We may ask you for proof of your identity before dealing with your request, as a security measure to protect your data.

-Where we are processing your personal data on the basis of our legitimate interests, you can ask us to stop processing it and we must do so unless we believe we have an overriding legitimate reason to continue processing your personal data.
+Where we are processing your personal information on the basis of our legitimate interests, you can ask us to stop processing it and we must do so unless we believe we have an overriding legitimate reason to continue processing your personal information.

-If you are dissatisfied with how we have handled your personal data, you have the right to make a complaint to your data protection regulator.
-In the UK, this is the Information Commissioner's Office (ICO).
-You can make a complaint to the ICO by calling their helpline on 0303 123 1113 or on their website at www.ico.org.uk/concerns.
+If you are dissatisfied with how we have handled your personal information, you have the right to make a complaint to your data protection regulator.
+In Australia, this is the OAIC.
+See www.oaic.gov.au for how to make a complaint.

-We would, however, appreciate the chance to deal with your concerns before you approach the ICO or, (if you’re based outside of the UK, your data protection regulator), so please do contact us in the first instance.
+We would, however, appreciate the chance to deal with your concerns before you approach the OAIC or, (if you’re based outside of Australia, your data protection regulator), so please do contact us in the first instance.

 Charlotte Tilbury Beauty Limited (“Charlotte Tilbury”) has in place a CCTV surveillance system (the “CCTV System”) across its UK shop locations.
 This policy details the purpose, use and management of the CCTV System at Charlotte Tilbury, and details the procedures to be followed in order to ensure that the organisation complies with relevant legislation and the current Information Commissioner’s Office CCTV Code of Practice (“ICO Guidance”).